evamargin/natreshka/README.md

 **Figure 11.** Fully assembled probe ready for the implantation.

-**Tip #8:** Test the assembled probe before the implantation: connect it to the system to confirm it's detected.
+**Tip #9:** Test the assembled probe before the implantation: connect it to the system to confirm it's detected.
 Detection might fail if the headstage and the flex cable were not connected properly.

-**Tip #9:** Use Vaseline to seal the window where the shanks exit the implant.
+**Tip #10:** Use Vaseline to seal the window where the shanks exit the implant.

+## 4.4.
+Record

+- Gently restrain the animal, open the lid, and plug in the adapter to begin recording.
+- When finished, unplug it and close the lid to protect the headstage and connector.

-## 6. Recovery
+## 4.5.
+Recover

 <p align="center">
   <img src="figs/Fig12.png" alt="Figure 12" width="800"/>